Tachikawa Airfield

 Tachikawa Airfield (立川飛行場, Tachikawa Hikōjō) is an airfield in the city of Tachikawa, in the western part of Tokyo, Japan.
 Currently under the administration of the Ministry of Defense, it has also served as a civilian airport with Japan's first scheduled air service.

 History

+Tachikawa Airfield was built by the Imperial Guard to protect Tokyo, and first operated in 1922, for military aircraft only.
+In 1929, Japan's first commercial air service began with a flight from Tachikawa Airfield to Osaka.
+Civil aviation moved to what is now Haneda Airport in 1933, returning the airfield to military use only.
+The airfield was heavily damaged in the 1945 Tokyo bombing campaign, and became an American air base after World War II.
+In 1977, control of Tachikawa Airfield was returned to the Japanese government.
+Part of the land was redeveloped into Shōwa Memorial Park in 1983.